seifhossam2002/Bachelor-Thesis/README.md

 ## Usage

+### Putting the Dataset and AMIE model

+To put the datasets you must upload the datasets in the file directory and download the jar file from the [Dig-team repository](https://github.com/dig-team/amie) and add it as well in your file directory.

 ### Adjusting Hyperparameters

 To customize the behavior of the model, you can adjust hyperparameters in the ARGS (arguments) code.
 Here's how you can do it: